tvdinh/fraud-detector/README.md

 2. Transaction date time timezone & format.

 Assume that all the dates in the transaction record are in the same timezone.
-And date format is `ISO-8601` without the timezone and to the second precision.
+And the date format is `ISO-8601` without the timezone and to the second in precision.
 E.g
 `yyyy-MM-ddTHH:mm::ss`.

 3. Credit card/Hash uniqueness